 Military Strategy Behind Postponed Infrastructure Strikes

 Separately, the Pentagon has maintained a high state of readiness despite the public orders to delay specific strikes.
 Military hardware remains positioned to target Iranian power plants and energy grids at a moment's notice.
 Commanders have emphasized that a postponement is not a withdrawal.
 In turn, the Iranian Revolutionary Guard Corps has moved mobile anti-aircraft batteries to protect the very facilities previously identified as targets.
 The strategic focus on energy infrastructure reflects a shift in American doctrine toward crippling the internal economy of the adversary.
 The approach seeks to force a domestic political crisis within Iran by cutting off basic services to the population.
-A pattern first noted in Elite Tribune's coverage of Iran military de-escalation plans appears to be growing.
+A pattern first noted in independent analysts' coverage of Iran military de-escalation plans appears to be growing.

 Still, the stated goal of the administration has moved away from immediate regime change toward a negotiated end to the current naval blockade.
 By contrast, previous escalations often featured more expansive objectives.
 The President told reporters that the United States is not looking for a prolonged war but requires a total cessation of hostilities in the shipping lanes.
 Military officials have noted that the power plants were chosen as targets precisely because of their economic and psychological impact.
 These facilities are integral to the daily life of millions of Iranian citizens.
 The threat of their destruction remains the primary use held by the American negotiating team.
 The same forces were at work in a recent look at Iran power plant threats.